internetdrew/internetdrew/README.md

 ## 👋🏾 Hi there, I'm Andrew!

 I'm a Software Engineer who enjoys turning ideas into solutions that offer great user experiences.
 I'm proficient across the stack, with a particular focus on crafting intuitive, engaging interfaces.
-That said, I love focusing on the product as a whole, which helps me take ownership of end-to-end processes and keeps me focused on business and user impact, making sure that every feature not only works well but truly enhances the user experience.
+I love focusing on products as a whole, which helps me take ownership of end-to-end processes, making sure that every feature not only works well but also has a positive impact on the business and the user experience.

 ## What I've Built
 - [Hackers, The Unofficial Movie API](https://github.com/internetdrew/hackers-the-api)